panmat7/conv-file-quality-assurance/README.md

 ---

-# ⚠️ Known Issues & Limitations
+# ⚠️Known Issues & Limitations

 - **Table break check** currently works only for PDFs with standard A4 or letter-sized pages.
 - **Extracted metadata comparison** may over-report differences.
 We are evaluating lowering the severity of these alerts.